Metronome-Industries/quikstrate/README.md

-# metstrate
+# quikstrate

-Metronome wrapper of `substrate` CLI to cache credentials and configure `aws` and `kubectl` config files.
+Metronome wrapper of `substrate` CLI to cache credentials for faster authentication and configure `aws` and `kubectl` config files for easier profile and context switching.

 ## TODO on Fedex Friday